 The most important question you need to ask, the one that makes all the difference is, “How do you create reliability?”

-In 2004 the world of asset management and operational excellence changed—finally you could design and build a lifecycle asset management system that delivered the plant and equipment reliability needed for operational excellence success.
+In April 2016 the world of enterprise asset management and operational excellence changed—finally you could design and build a lifecycle asset management system that delivered the plant and equipment reliability needed for operational excellence success.

 Hello and welcome,

 Here we stand, centuries after the industrial revolution, and our plant and equipment still fail.